What Are Mobile Forms And How Are They Different From The Web Forms?

 In some instances, you will be able to add a skip logic to the form (e.g. if field A is selected show section A, otherwise hide it), and add calculations.

-Whether you are creating new mobile data collection forms from the scratch, migrating from the paper forms, pdf forms or spreadsheets, you will be able to re-create your current forms online and make them more robust.
+If you are currently using pdf forms, spreadsheets or paper forms, you will be able to turn your current forms into the mobile forms and make them more robust.

-If you have a lot of forms to transfer to the mobile forms data collection software, there are options to automate and speed up the process:
+If you have a lot of paper or pdf forms that you need to turn into the mobile forms, there are several options to automate and speed up the process:

 - You may be able to use an existing form as a template, and change several fields to create a new form.
-This will significantly speed up your form creation process if you have many similar forms that differ in a few details.
+This will significantly speed up your mobile forms creation process if you have many similar forms that differ in a few details.

-- You may be able to bulk import forms from a delimited text file.
+- You may be able to bulk import form fields from a delimited text file.
 This option may work well for you if you are currently using a spreadsheet to collect data.

 - Some software vendors will have a library of generic forms that you can use, as is or with some changes.

-- You may outsource the form creation part to the software vendor.
-Many mobile forms software providers will have a service to migrate the current forms to their software for you.
+- You may outsource mobile forms creation task to the software vendor.
+Many mobile forms software providers will have a service to create new mobile forms or migrate your current forms into their software.

-How Do You Use Mobile Forms For Data Collection
+How Do We Use Mobile Forms For Data Collection?

 Mobile forms data collection software will usually consist of two parts: